Floorp-Projects/Floorp/taskcluster/docs/old.rst

 Task Conventions
 ================

-In order to properly enable task reuse there are a small number of conventions and parameters that are specialized for build tasks vs test tasks.
-The goal here should be to provide as much of the power as taskcluster but not at the cost of making it easy to support the current model of build/test.
+In order to properly enable task reuse there are a few conventions and parameters that are specialized for build tasks vs test tasks.
+The goal here should be to provide as much of the power of taskcluster while still making it easy to support the current model of build/test.

 All tasks are in the YAML format and are also processed via mustache to